-The film is a response to meeting Christian Boltanski in London recently.
-He says that at the beginning of every work of art there is a historical or psychoanalytic event, which refers to particular things that have to be told in order to be better understood.
-He represents life as a series of successive deaths, a permanent mourning for the self, for the child the child that one has ceased to be.
+The film is a response to meeting Christian Boltanski in London at an open forum interview with his good friend and art critic Hans Ulrich Obrist.
+Boltanski’s work deals with the vital questions of death, breath and nature in decay.
+For him art is about relaying emotions.
+He says that each of his works stem from a particular historical or psychoanalytic event which must be told in order to be understood.
+He sees life as a series of successive deaths, a permanent mourning for the self and for the child that one has ceased to be.

-The film is about living life to the full but always with the constant reminder that death is only a breath away.
+My film explores these same issues.
+It is about living life to the full but always with the constant reminder that death is only a breath away.
 I created the shape of a poppy as a metaphor for mortality so the viewer can see life filtered through this window.
 From here the highs and lows of life whizz past; portraits of relationships, real and psychoanalytical space, containers of memory archived through the moving image, worry, fear, sex and all the emotions, with only a few pauses for breath in the sublime colourful moments of peace.